 Error Handling

-The SDK provides structured error types to help you handle failures gracefully.
-This page covers the error hierarchy and best practices for error handling.
+The SDK provides structured error handling to help you manage failures gracefully.
+The approach differs between Python and TypeScript.

 Error Types